snapHH/moviedashboard/README.md

-A movie dashbard project build by using powerbi
+A movie dashbard project build by using Power BI